FXN (FXN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FXN Historical Price

-According to the latest data gathered on FXN live price page, the current price of FXN is 0.00219154USD.
-The circulating supply of FXN(FXN) is 899.99M FXN , giving it a market capitalization of $1.97M.
+According to the latest data gathered on FXN live price page, the current price of FXN is 0.00197978USD.
+The circulating supply of FXN(FXN) is 899.99M FXN , giving it a market capitalization of $1.78M.

 The FXN Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FXN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.